-In addition to the Institute, the formation of a new degree-granting non-profit Whole Health School of Medicine and Health Sciences was recently announced, supporting Alice Walton’s broader vision for how the power of the arts, nature, well-designed spaces, and a whole health approach can affect wellbeing.
+In addition to the institute, the formation of a new degree-granting non-profit Alice L. Walton School of Medicine was recently announced, supporting Alice’s broader vision for how the power of the arts, nature, well-designed spaces, and a whole health approach can affect well-being.

 Recently, the Alice L. Walton Foundation announced a joint initiative with Cleveland Clinic and a partnership with Washington Regional Medical System to create a transformative health care system in Northwest Arkansas and provide access to Cleveland Clinic’s renowned specialty care services.

 Alice Walton's vision and philanthropic leadership has prompted numerous accolades.
 She is a recipient of the Smithsonian Institution’s Archives of American Art Medal, the John Cotton Dana Medal for Visionary Leadership in Museums, the Leonore and Walter Annenberg Award for Diplomacy through the Arts and the Getty Medal for contributions to the Arts and Humanities.
 She was recognized by TIME magazine in 2012 as one of the most influential people in the world and was inducted into the International Women’s Forum Hall of Fame in 2018.

 Alice is currently on the advisory council for the Smithsonian American Women’s History Museum.
 She has served as a member of the board of the Amon Carter Museum in Fort Worth, Texas, the Trustees' Council of the National Gallery of Art in Washington, D.C., and was the inaugural chairperson for the Northwest Arkansas Council.